Martin Frobisher: Spanish Armada

-Frobisher was knighted 26 July for valour by Lord Howard aboard his flagship Ark Royal, alongside Sheffield, Thomas Howard, and Hawkins.
-Two days later the English launched eight fire ships into the midst of the Armada at its moorings, forcing its captains to cut their anchors; the decisive action was fought 29 July on the shoals off Gravelines, where Frobisher, Drake, and Hawkins pounded the Spanish ships with their guns.
-Drake's squadron gave Medina Sidonia's flagship, San Martin, a single broadside and moved on; Frobisher, directly behind him in the English line, stayed with the San Martin at close range and poured cannon shot into her oaken flanks, but failed to take her.
+Frobisher was knighted for valour on 26 July 1588 by Lord Howard aboard Howard's flagship Ark Royal, alongside Sheffield, Thomas Howard, and Hawkins.
+Two days later the English launched eight fire ships into the midst of the Armada at its moorings, forcing its captains to cut their anchors; the decisive action was fought 29 July 1588 on the shoals off Gravelines, where Frobisher, Drake, and Hawkins pounded the Spanish ships with their guns.
+Drake in Revenge gave Medina Sidonia's flagship, San Martin, a full broadside while Thomas Fenner in Nonpareil followed his example and the rest of Drake's squadron did the same.
+Even so, San Martin sustained no major damage although her men suffered heavy casualties.
+Drake withdrew to the north-east, with his squadron in line astern of Revenge, and engaged the other Spanish ships nearby as he passed.
+Frobisher, directly behind him in the English line, stayed with the San Martin at close range and poured cannon shot into her oaken flanks, but failed to take her.
 Five Spanish ships were lost.

-Following this defeat of the Spanish fleet, the Revenge was engaged in harassing Spanish shipping and it was Frobisher's flagship in 1590 when he commanded the efforts to intercept Spanish treasure galleons.
+Following this defeat of the Spanish fleet, Revenge was engaged in harassing Spanish shipping and it was Frobisher's flagship in 1590 when he commanded the efforts to intercept Spanish treasure galleons.